certifaction/cli/README.md

 >--no-prepare       Do not prepare the document if it is not already
 >                  prepared and return an error instead.
 >--hash            String, the hash of the document to sign
->--note            Optional note to be saved together with the signature
->--legal-weight    Allows to select type of the signature.
-Posible values are
->                  "standard" and "QES".
-Defaults to "standard".
->--jurisdiction   Only valid with "QES" signature, currently only supported
->                  value is "ZertES"
 >```

 ### Retract a document